vilkoos/my_data_analyst_portfolio/md/400_ambition.md

 ![](http://i.imgur.com/EUqpWPt.jpg)

-In the summer of 2016 I will retire as a lecturer.
+In the spring of 2016 I will retire as a lecturer.
 The plan is to fill retirement with daring and fun activities.

 ### ambition